Added link to the community announcement post.

 Other OOS13-ineligible devices are as follows.
 They'll continue to receive security patch updates:

-- 7- & 7T-series (it recently received OxygenOS 12.1 Open Beta; stable should come soon)
+- 7- & 7T-series (Indian devices recently received OxygenOS 12.1 stable; other regions should follow)

 - Original Nord (already has OOS12 stable)